 The lens shift on most projectors is a small dial.
 Some higher-priced models are motorized and come with a remote control that allows you to adjust it remotely.

 If you are really struggling to get a clean image, be sure to check out our other articles on projector throw ratios and our guide on mounting a projector off-center.
 They have more discussion on this topic that can fill in any blanks you have, and ultimately get you to a place where your projected image is crystal clear.

-With any technology there are disadvantages and this applies to the lens shift and keystone correction.
+With any technology, there are disadvantages - a topic I've explored before in my pros and cons article on using a projector versus a TV - and this applies to the lens shift and keystone correction.
 Both allow for either horizontal or vertical adjustments.
 This means you can only adjust one axis.
 Unlike keystone correction that typically allows for horizontal adjustments, lens shift is the opposite with vertical moves more common.
 Horizontal lens shift is usually found on higher-priced projectors.

 Another issue with using the lens shift feature is the range measured.
 It only measures 5 – 50 percent of the image width.
 This can limit the amount of room you have to play with the image making it more difficult to center.
 There are also disadvantage associated with keystone correction, though this is the preferred method to center an image when the projector is angled.

 Either manually or digitally adjusting the shape and location of an image is never as effective as moving the projector or the lens.
 Adjusting the image at its source is almost always your best option.
 The other downside to using keystone correction is you could see a decrease in resolution due to the adjustments.
 Images can also still appear distorted even after the corrections are made.

 You should be prepared to use all these tools interchangeably too - to make small changes to keystone, then lens shift, then keystone again as you dial in a clean image.